Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Ten Mile Sno Park offers a simple but rewarding network of combined ungroomed ski trails and snowshoe trails with opportunities for view of Paulina Creek, Paulina Falls, and Paulina Lake.

-We definitely recommend checking out Paulina Falls which is incredibly beautiful in the winter covered in ice.
+We definitely recommend checking out Paulina Falls which is incredibly beautiful when the temperatures get really cold and ice builds up.

-Keep an eye out for potential lunch available at Paulina Lodge!
+Local tip: Keep an eye out for potential lunch at Paulina Lodge!
 Check their hours.
 Dogs are allowed at Ten Mile Sno Park.

 Ten Mile Sno Park Trail Map